isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 #### 17. What if I test positive for COVID-19 in Singapore?

-If tested positive for COVID-19, Short-Term Pass Holders will be accorded the necessary medical treatment at his/her cost.
+Travellers who test positive for COVID-19 will be given medical treatment accordingly.
+Travellers will be responsible for charges for COVID-19 treatment if symptoms develop within 14 days of arrival.
+Singapore Citizens and PRs who travelled on permitted travel arrangements may access Government subsidies and MediShield Life/Integrated Shield Plan to help pay for their bills.
+Long-Term Pass Holders who travelled on permitted travel arrangements may tap on their usual financing arrangements, such as foreign worker insurance.
+Travellers should furnish the relevant supporting documents to indicate their status as a RGL traveller.

-For Singapore Citizens, Permanent Residents and Long-Term Pass Holders, the prevailing charging policies for COVID-19 treatment in public healthcare institutions will apply.
+Note that all Short-Term Pass Holders will be accorded the necessary medical treatment at his/her cost.

 ### **Health Measures in Singapore**